auremoser/mozsci/log/worklog.md

 * worked through email, checked in with christos about speaking at nyu in february
 * finalized fellows' workweek booking
 * sent out fellows' dinner invite for Nasma + nyc fellows
+* got back to Michael about ccc attendees

 ## TODO